Posted by: Northwest Eye in General on September 18, 2025

 Vitreous Detachment: Causes and Visual Effects

-Vitreous detachment is a condition that occurs when the gel-like substance in your eye shrinks and separates from the retina.
+is a condition that occurs when the gel-like substance in your eye shrinks and separates from the retina.
 This is quite common as we age, and it’s natural to feel concerned about what this means for your vision.
-Many people experience seeing flashes of light, particularly in their peripheral vision, which can be alarming.
+Many people experience flashes of light, particularly in their peripheral vision, which can be alarming.
 While vitreous detachment is generally harmless, it’s important to be aware that it can lead to more serious issues, such as retinal tears.

 Eye Strain: How Fatigue Can Cause Flashes

-Eye strain is a common concern, often stemming from extended screen time or intense focus.
+is a common concern, often stemming from extended screen time or intense focus.
 You may experience seeing flashes of light, along with fatigue, dryness, and discomfort.
 We understand how troubling these symptoms can be, and there are several strategies you can implement to find relief.

 - Every 20 minutes, look at something 20 feet away for 20 seconds.